vishwakirtivardhan/contactout/README.md

 * All tables sql query - (File Name : database.sql (root directory))
 * A new page for an admin user http://3.210.11.213/contactout-main/index.php/admin/referrals?token=5X1TgFpjzZKtwEwRiPsmQzIj688yPUcW that shows the list of all the referrals made in the system.
 Columns are referrer, email referred, date, status.
 (This page is secure by token)

+# Test case
+* Email id should be unique while registeration process.
+* Referral count will only increase first time while registration using referral link.
+Second time using referral link user can register but referral count will not increase.
+* After login and registration Dashboard will show.
+Referral count will show on top (Red TEXT) based on number of user register using referral link sent by that user.
+* Email Input box:
+    * Enter Valid email only if it accepted by input box.(abc@mail.com).
+Else it will Show message like (Enter Valid Email).
+    * Email who are invited already cannot be invited again.
+It will show message like(Referral Already Sent)
+    * Already register or existing users cannot be invited again.
+It will show message like (Email id is already Register).
+    * If User already Sent 'N' number of referrals, than he can only enter (10-N) emails in Input box. where (0 < N < 10);
+    * A user can only sent MAX 10 referrals.
+    * If user do malicious practice on frontend, try to send referral on already register and invite email.Then it will take care of at backend while save referrals.
+And remove already register or referrals invited emails while saving.

+* For Admin user,I created a link with token append in <a href="http://3.210.11.213/contactout-main/index.php/admin/referrals?token=5X1TgFpjzZKtwEwRiPsmQzIj688yPUcW" target="_blank">url</a>.
+If user have valid token than only he can acces the admin page.
+Admin page content data regading all referrals sent and user login through link.

 # Code Overview
 * Route file :: routes/web.php
 * Controller :: app/Http/Controllers/referralController.php ('All the routes function are in it')